Realization of a minimal Kitaev chain in coupled quantum dots: Tuning the relative strength of CAR and ECT

-Refs.~\cite{Liu.2022,Wang.2022,Bordin.InPrep} show that both CAR and ECT in our device are second-order virtual transitions through intermediate Andreev bound states residing in the short InSb segment underneath the superconducting film.
-Both theory and experiment conclude that the values of $t$ and $\Delta$ depend strongly and differently on the exact electron-hole composition of the middle Andreev bound state, which can be controlled by $\VPG$ via its chemical potential.
-We thus look for a range of $\VPG$ where $\Delta$ changes differently than $t$ and look for a cross-over point.
-Fig.~\ref{fig: tuning maps}(a-c) shows the resulting charge stability diagram for the $\downarrow\uparrow$ spin configuration at different values of $\VPG$.
+A further challenge is to make the two coupling strengths equal for a given spin combination.
+Refs.~\cite{Liu.2022,wang2022Singlet,bordin2022controlled} show that both CAR and ECT in our device are virtual transitions through intermediate Andreev bound states residing in the short InSb segment underneath the superconducting film.
+Thus, varying $\VPG$ changes the energy and wavefunction of said Andreev bound states and thereby $t,\Delta$.
+We search for the $\VPG$ range over which $\Delta$ changes differently than $t$ and look for a crossover in the type of charge stability diagrams.